Rated Excellent Online

 The shared ownership lease typically contains restrictions on what the leaseholder can and cannot do with their share, including restrictions on subletting, alterations and, critically, on charging the property to a third party.
 Before any secured loan can be registered, the housing association must provide consent, and many housing associations have policies that either prohibit second charges entirely or impose conditions that make them impractical.

 The lender also needs to understand their position in the event of default.
-If the borrower cannot repay the loan and the property needs to be sold, the housing association has rights over how the sale is conducted and the price achieved, which can limit the lender's ability to recover their money.
-This residual risk means that even lenders who will consider shared ownership properties apply very conservative loan-to-value ratios.
+If the borrower cannot repay the loan and the property needs to be sold, the housing association has rights over how the sale is conducted and the price achieved, which can limit the lender’s ability to recover their money.
+This residual risk means that even lenders who will consider shared ownership properties apply very conservative loan-to-value ratios (typically 60-70% of the value of the owner’s share rather than the whole property).

 Housing Association Consent and Staircasing